avocado-framework/avocado/docs/source/GetStartedGuide.rst

 As you can see, the UI output is suppressed and only the job log goes to stdout, making this a useful feature for test development/debugging.
-Some more involved functionalities for the avocado runner will be discussed as appropriate, during the introduction of important concepts.
+Some more involved functionalities for the Avocado runner will be discussed as appropriate, during the introduction of important concepts.